Skip to main content

 }

-1. Use descriptive labels — Make it clear what each setting does in the platform UI
+1. Use descriptive labels — make it clear what each setting does in the Dashboard

-5. Document costs accurately — Ensure the cost configuration matches your provider’s pricing
+5. Document costs accurately — make sure the cost configuration matches your provider’s pricing

 Have Questions?